TylerArch/Group-6-Project/README.md

 ## License

-No licensing was used in the creation of this Weather Dashboard.
+No licensing was used in the creation of this Playlist Creator.